neuronsimulator/nrn/modelspec/programmatic/mechanisms/nmodl.rst

         h.setdata_mechname(x)

     where ``mechname`` is the mechanism name.
-For range variables there must of course be a currently accessed section.
+For range variables one must of course pass in a ``sec=section`` argument (otherwise the so-called currently accessed section, discoverable via h.cas(), is used).
     In the case of Point processes, one calls procedures using the object notation

     .. code-block::
         python